E-N-G-XOR/mct/README.md

 The latest tag will always have the current one.... which is the short version of the git commit.
 So we can track the image to the code change...

+ # Deployment to the cloud

+ we can use app-deploy.yml to push this image to a k8s cluster.
+As it is a service and deployment, it doesn't warrent a helm chart.

+ # Improvements

+ 1. Add terrafrom to deloy k8s cluster
+ 2. make a helm chat if the app gets bigger...